Indoctrination vs. Education: Part 2

 potential, thus becoming responsible and productive citizens.”

-Students typically came up with questions such as these: What
+Students came up with questions such as these: What

 does this “partnership” amount to?
 Who decides what counts as a